mamun1188/B7A1/blog-2.md

 }

 const result = identity("Hello");
-result.toUpperCase(); // no type safety
+result.toUpperCase();
 ```
 Here, TypeScript cannot guarantee what result is.

 ## How Generics Fix This Problem

-Generics allow you to “capture” the type and reuse it safely.
+Generics allow us to “capture” the type and reuse it safely.

 Generic Function Example
 ```